-Omega-6 fatty acids are essential fatty acids; meaning they are necessary for human health but the body can’t make them -- you have to get them through food.
-Along with omega-3 fatty acids, omega-6 fatty acids play a crucial role in brain function, as well as normal growth and development.
-A type of polyunsaturated fatty acids (PUFAs), they help stimulate skin and hair growth, maintain bone health, regulate metabolism, and maintain the reproductive system.
+Omega-6 fatty acids are essential fatty acids.
+They are necessary for human health, but the body cannot make them.
+You have to get them through food.
+Along with omega-3 fatty acids, omega-6 fatty acids play a crucial role in brain function, and normal growth and development.
+As a type of polyunsaturated fatty acid (PUFA), omega-6s help stimulate skin and hair growth, maintain bone health, regulate metabolism, and maintain the reproductive system.

 A healthy diet contains a balance of omega-3 and omega-6 fatty acids.
 Omega-3 fatty acids help reduce inflammation, and some omega-6 fatty acids tend to promote inflammation.
-In fact, some studies suggest that elevated intakes of omega-6 fatty acids may play a role in Complex Regional Pain Syndrome.
-The typical American diet tends to contain 14 - 25 times more omega-6 fatty acids than omega-3 fatty acids.
+In fact, some studies suggest that elevated intakes of omega-6 fatty acids may play a role in complex regional pain syndrome.
+The typical American diet tends to contain 14 to 25 times more omega-6 fatty acids than omega-3 fatty acids.

 The Mediterranean diet, on the other hand, has a healthier balance between omega-3 and omega-6 fatty acids.
-Many studies have shown that people who follow a Mediterranean-style diet are less likely to develop heart disease.
+Studies show that people who follow a Mediterranean-style diet are less likely to develop heart disease.
 The Mediterranean diet does not include much meat (which is high in omega-6 fatty acids, though grass fed beef has a more favorable omega-3 to omega-6 fatty acid ratio), and emphasizes foods rich in omega-3 fatty acids, including whole grains, fresh fruits and vegetables, fish, olive oil, garlic, as well as moderate wine consumption.